Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a

-The reference solution is computed using the forward Euler method with time interval $\Delta t = 0.001$ on a uniform grid with mesh size $h = 0.02$.
+The reference solution is computed using the forward Euler method with time interval $\Delta t = 0.001$ and a uniform grid with the mesh size of $0.02$.
 This discretization yields 51 equally spaced grid points, with the first at $x=0$ and the last at $x=1$.
 Based on this reference solution, measurements are taken at the $(3n+1)$-th and $(3n+2)$-th grid points for $n=0,1,\ldots,16$.
-At each time step $t_k = k \Delta t$, the measurements are corrupted by Gaussian noise $W_k \sim \mathcal{N}(0, I_{34 \times 34})$, so that noisy observations are available at $2/3$ of the spatial grid points.
+At each time step $t_k = k \Delta t$, the measurements are corrupted by a Gaussian noise $V_k \sim \mathcal{N}(0, I_{34 \times 34})$, so that noisy observations are available at $2/3$ of the spatial grid points.

-For online inference, we employ the following $51$-dimensional dynamical model:
+For online inference, we employ the following $51$-dimensional discrete-time dynamical model:

 where the state $X_k \in \mathbb{R}^{51}$ represents the solution values at the 51 grid points at time $t_k$.
-The mapping $\Phi$ denotes the numerical propagation of $X_k$ to $X_{k+1}$, obtained using the same temporal and spatial discretization scheme as in the reference solution for \eqref{eq:convection-diffusion}.
-It is important to note that the numerical method used to generate the reference solution differs from that used in $\Phi$.
-For the reference solution, the upwind scheme is employed to compute the spatial derivative $\frac{\partial u}{\partial x}$, which is stable when the viscosity $\nu$ is small—this is the case here.
+The mapping $\Phi$ denotes the deterministic numerical propagation from $X_k$ to $X_{k+1}$, obtained using the same temporal and spatial discretization scheme as that used to generate the reference solution.
+It is important to note that the numerical method used to generate the reference solution differs from that used for $\Phi$.
+For the reference solution, the upwind scheme is employed to compute the spatial derivative $\frac{\partial u}{\partial x}$, since this scheme is stable when the viscosity $\nu$ is small, which is is the case here.
 In contrast, the model $\Phi$ uses the simple central difference scheme for computing the derivative $\frac{\partial u}{\partial x}$, which is less stable under this condition.
 The parameter vector $\theta = (\alpha, \nu)$ is treated as unknown, with prior distribution $\mathcal{N}([0,1]^T, 4I_{2 \times 2})$.
 Because of the model-form error, there are no “true” parameter values.
 The initial state $X_0$ is assigned a prior $\mathcal{N}(\mu_0, 4I_{51 \times 51})$, where the prior mean $\mu_0$ is randomly drawn according to $\mu_0 \sim \mathcal{N}(\mathbf{10}_{51}, 9I_{51 \times 51})$, with $\mathbf{10}_{51}$ denoting the 51-dimensional all-10 vector.